-Pixmap on serial console¶
+Pixmap header file on serial console

-The header file is added to the source code and included in the project of the application statistically at build-time.
+The header file is added to the source code and included in the project of the application statically at build-time.
 Once the application is built, it loads the image into the frame-buffer, ready to be displayed dynamically at run-time.

 Info